acmdas/das_fieldstones/morefieldstones2017.md

 ## Our House
 Sat, 27 May 2017

 &ldquo;we&rsquo;re not living in a two-story house with us on the bottom floor and God upstairs and that&rsquo;s it.
-Far more realistic is to realize that we&rsquo;re living in a skyscraper and that there are who knows how many dimensions of creation above us.&rdquo;&mdash;Mark Shea, at <a href="http://www.archindy.org/criterion/local/series/evil/1.htm" target="_blank">Archindy.org</a>
+Far more realistic is to realize that we&rsquo;re living in a skyscraper and that there are who knows how many dimensions of creation above us.&rdquo;&mdash;Mark Shea, at [Archindy.org](http://www.archindy.org/criterion/local/series/evil/1.htm)

 ## Unthinkable?